fukawi2/NetworkHealthChecklist/README.md

 - Check for rouge DHCP servers.
 - Does the network have DNS redundancy?
 - What IP subnet is being used on the LAN?
+- Router/Gateway IP address:
 - Are there VLAN's in use?
 - Are there mutliple Layer 3 networks on a single Layer 3?
+- How many switches are installed?
+  - Utilization (port usage) of each switch?
+- What switch topology has been installed?
+  - Star
+  - Daisy-chain
+  - Mesh
+- For managed switches:
-- Check switch interfaces for:
+  - Check interfaces for:
     - Dropped packets.
     - CRC errors.
     - Forced speed/duplex.
   - Is there any Port Security enabled?
   - Check STP is enabled
     - Is the STP root set correctly?
     - Is BPDU Guard enabled?

 ## Backups